BeRo1985/poca/docs/compiler.md

 In summary, the POCA scripting language engine works as a carefully layered system:

+- **Preprocessor:** The Preprocessor converts raw source files into a normalized, streamlined text.
-- The Lexer converts raw source text into a detailed token stream.
+- **Lexer:** The Lexer converts raw source text into a detailed token stream.
-- The Transformer cleans and adjusts this token stream, preparing it for deeper analysis.
+- **Transformer:** The Transformer cleans and adjusts this token stream, preparing it for deeper analysis.
-- The Parser builds an AST that mirrors the logical structure of the code.
+- **Parser:** The Parser builds an AST that mirrors the logical structure of the code.
-- The Bytecode Generator traverses the AST to produce efficient, executable instructions — with support for both interpretation and JIT compilation.
+- **Bytecode Generator:** The Bytecode Generator traverses the AST to produce efficient, executable instructions — with support for both interpretation and JIT compilation.

 This pipeline not only ensures that the language is parsed accurately but also that the generated bytecode is optimized for performance.
 The source code excerpts provide clear evidence of each of these stages and the attention given to error handling and optimization throughout the process .